 One of the great ironies of alcohol addiction is that sometimes heavy drinkers are able to maintain the appearance of success in spite of their addiction.
-Such high-functioning alcoholics are often able to keep jobs and relationships, stay in relatively good health, and avoid legal trouble.
+A high-functioning alcoholic is often able to keep jobs and relationships, stay in relatively good health, and avoid legal trouble.
 But, perpetuating this illusion involves a delicate balance of denial and peripheral support that ultimately prevents these heavy drinkers from accepting the reality of their addiction and seeking treatment.

 For the sake of a career, marriage, as well as overall mental and physical well-being, reducing or eliminating alcohol intake is imperative.
 The treatment Ria Health uses can give those with alcohol addiction enough control to reduce their drinking and avoid more serious social, personal and professional consequences.